kevinychen/project-euler/README.md

 ## One-time setup

 The solution files are encrypted.
-To decrypt them, first create an `answers.txt` file in the root directory with the following contents:
+To decrypt them, first run this in the root directory:

+    $ ./gradlew fetchAnswers

+You will be prompted to enter your Project Euler credentials.
+This is only for fetching the answers to your solved problems, in order to decrypt the files; the task does not save any data or make any changes to your account.
+The task automatically generates a `answers.txt` file with the answers to all of your solved problems:

     1. answer to Problem 1
     2. answer to Problem 2
     ...

-You do not need to include all the answers, but only the problems numbers listed in `answers.txt` will be decrypted.
+This file can also be created manually.
+You do not need to include all the answers, but only the problem numbers listed in `answers.txt` will be decrypted.

-This file can be created manually, but an alternative is to run `./gradlew fetchAnswers`.
-This will prompt you to enter your Project Euler credentials.
-(Note: this is only for fetching the answers to your solved problems, in order to decrypt the files; the task does not save any data or make any changes to your account.)
-It then automatically generates a `answers.txt` file with answers to all of your solved problems.

 Now run the following: